Yes, Yes, I know . . . this is not in Tuscany. But it’s one of a few pages of side trips with my dark companion.

 One of the interesting things about travel to famous places is how the encounter with the landmark scene is so different from the context my mind has built up around it.

 The Trevi Fountain is a good example.
 In 1954, during its first run, I saw the movie, “Three Coins in the Fountain.”
 I was only 20 years old at the time but even then, I knew it was a piece of Hollywood crap.
 The only thing more insipid than the insipid movie itself was the insipid theme song, sung most insipidly.

 But, at the time, I didn’t realize the deception that the camera created.
-If I could watch it without gagging, I’d like to rerun the movie to confirm my belief that there was a deception of perception.
+If I could watch it without gagging, I’d like to rerun the movie to confirm my belief that there was en flagrente del decepcio of perception. (

 I could swear that the camera in the movie was carefully manipulated to give the impression that the fountain is the centerpiece of a large broad plaza.
-It’s much more than that.
+It’s much less than that.

 The fact is, the fountain is the WHOLE DAMN PLAZA.